 - Involve useful work related to the student's field of study and support his or her professional goals.
-(Please see our Learning Objective section to develop internship learning guidelines.) - Be performed under the direct supervision of a professional.
+(Please see Appendix for our Learning Objectives to develop internship learning guidelines.) - Be performed under the direct supervision of a professional.
 Continuous mentorship throughout the semester is crucial to the success of the internship program.
-A Mid-Point Check by week 5 of the internship is helpful to ensure that the Learning Objectives are on their way to being achieved by the end of the internship.
+A Mid-Point Check by week 5 of the internship is helpful to ensure that the Learning